• Skip to main content

 So you’ve seen a lot of RV products out there and learned a lot of new names for these products.
 But what do they all mean and how do they affect your RV?

-Your RV electrical system is simplistic once you get to know it, and learning what an inverter and converter are is your first step!
+Your RV electrical system is simple once you get to know it, and learning what an inverter and converter are is your first step!
 A converter, as stated above, converts standard shore power into DC battery power, often charging and maintaining your batteries at the same time.

 An inverter does a similar thing, only in the opposite direction: it uses your DC battery power to supply your RV with standard AC 120V power.
 An inverter and converter work together to maximize your RV’s electrical system, which means you don’t have to worry if everything is working properly!